cronomantic/ZXDAAD128/README.md

 The backend compiler includes the tokens included in the default databases for both English and Spanish, in order to compress the texts.
 If you need to get the better tokens for a given title you can use [DRT](https://github.com/daad-adventure-writer/DRT) by Jose Manuel Ferrer, a nice tokenizer for DAAD texts which will get the best compression.
 In order to use them, you must put the tokens file on the same path and with the same name of the input file, but with extension `.TOK` instead.

-If you want images on memory, you must provide a path to a directory with the image files with the option `-i`.
+If you want images on memory for the `TAPE` subtarget, you must provide a path to a directory with the image files with the option `-i`.
 The program will scan the directory for files with name like `012.DCP`, a three digit number from 0 to 255 (included) as the filename and with DCP extension.
+On `PLUS3`, the interpreter will load the image files from the disk instead, so the compressed image files must be present on the disk.
-To show this image you should do a call to the condAct `PICTURE` with the number of the file as parameter (i.e. `PICTURE 12` for image of file `012.DCP`) to preload it, and then use `DISPLAY` to show it on screen.
+To show an image, you should do a call to the condAct `PICTURE` with the number of the file as parameter (i.e. `PICTURE 12` for image of file `012.DCP`) to preload it, and then use `DISPLAY` to show it on screen.
 Please refer to those two condActs on the original DAAD manual.
-The CondAct `XPICTURE` will do both of the previous operations, while behaving like the Maluva equivalent.
+The CondAct `XPICTURE` will do both of operations, while behaving like the Maluva equivalent on the error reporting mechanism.
-This only is available for the TAPE target, on +3DOS it will load the image files from the disk.

 ### **The interpreters**